Paras248/100-days-of-coding-challenge/README.md

 -   Day 25 coding Statement : Write a program to find Area of a circle
 -   Day 26 coding Statement : Write a program to calculate Maximum number of handshakes
 -   Day 27 coding Statement : Write a program to find the double of the given number without using arithmetic operator
+-   Day 28 coding Statement : Write a Program to reverse a string.